Gallo homers and Rangers use 6 pitchers to beat Angels 2-0

 The Angels are 5-10 under new manager Joe Maddon, matching the worst 15-game start in team history.
 They had been 5-10 five other times, most recently in 2013.

+“If these things happen in the middle of the season and you’re doing well, it’s unrecognizable,” Maddon said.
+“But under the circumstances, what we’re doing right now, it becomes more recognizable.
+We’ve got to figure it out quickly.”

 It was the second shutout this season for the Rangers, who won the opener at their new stadium 1-0 over Colorado just over two weeks ago.
-Los Angeles was held scoreless for the second time this season.
+Los Angeles was held scoreless for the second time in this shortened 60-game season.

 Gallo went the opposite way in the sixth off Patrick Sandoval (0-1), the line shot landing in the Angels bullpen in left-center field.
 All four of Gallo’s homers this season have come off left-handed pitchers.